ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-06-12-quick-thoughts-on-method.md

 Earlier today I saw a few [#critlib](http://tinyurl.com/critlibx) threads swirling around on Twitter—[here's one](https://twitter.com/lnwlk/status/609374412312309762) and [here's another](https://twitter.com/barnlib/status/609417944817381376).
 The ones that caught my eyes mostly had to do with how open #critlib twitter chats & their participants seem to critique or criticism, the extent to which critical theory has to do with social justice, and what critical theory does or doesn't include.

 That's a lot to think about, particularly on the first truly summery Friday afternoon of the year.
-Good think we've got a ["critiquing #critlib from within"](http://tinyurl.com/critlibx) coming up on June 30th, right?
+Good thing we've got a ["critiquing #critlib from within"](http://tinyurl.com/critlibx) coming up on June 30th, right?

 Another person's comment mused something along the lines of "What's interesting to me [as someone with a science background] is that I thought people in the Arts were better prepared to talk about critical theory, but it seems like that might not be the case."
 I suspect that thinker might have removed it out of fear of being seen as snarky, but I believe they were very much onto something.[^stw]